In Brief

 JOHN 6:44

-Here is where the first view crumbles.
+The first view crumbles here.
 If you flipped the switch — if your decision was the decisive factor separating you from the damned — then you have done the one thing Scripture says you cannot do: you have earned your salvation.
 Your hand on that switch is your contribution.
 And a contribution that determines eternal destiny is a work, no matter what you call it.
 That is precisely what Ephesians 2:8-9 forbids.

-Notice what your mind just did.
-It started looking for the loophole: "But flipping a switch isn't really work.
+Something just happened in the mind.
+It went looking for the loophole: "But flipping a switch isn't really work.
 It's so small.
 It's nothing."
 Exactly.
 That is the camouflage.
 The flesh will minimize the contribution to make it look like nothing — but nothing that determines everything is not nothing.
 If your 1% decided eternity, your 1% is the most consequential act in cosmic history.
 You are the hero.
 And heroism is boasting.
 And boasting is what Ephesians 2:9 was written to destroy.

 To claim that you flipped the switch is to claim credit for the one thing Scripture says is a gift.
 It is to make faith a work.
 And what is not grace cannot save.